ECodeeshop/blog/_posts/2023-11-19-image-resizer-automation-script.md

 3. For each predefined size, the script creates a new resized image file with the specified dimensions.
 4. The resized images are saved in a separate output directory.

-You can edit this in params.js file
+You can edit script configuration in params.js file

 ### Benefits of using an image resizer automation script: